sunnysagar/SmartFinTrack/README.md

 ### Expense Reporting
 - Generate and view reports for different periods
 - Compare actual expenses with estimates

+## Technologies Used
+- **Backend:**
+  - Java Spring Boot for RESTful API development
+  - Spring Data JPA for database interactions
+  - Spring Security for authentication and authorization
+  - MySQL for data storage
+  - Spring Scheduler for notifications
+  - Maven for project management

+- **Frontend (Future Scope):**
+  - React.js for user interface
+  - Axios for HTTP requests

 ## Future Scope
 ### Advanced Analytics